The elected AStA

 In accordance with the State University Act, the General Student Committee has an executive board that represents the constituted student body.

 At the University of Mannheim, this therefore includes all 12,000 students.

-The elected representatives work in seven departments and the executive board to improve your everyday study life and to create new opportunities for you on campus.
+The elected representatives work in six departments and the executive board to improve your everyday study life and to create new opportunities for you on campus.